colinligertwood/notebook/espresso.md

 * https://www.youtube.com/channel/UCMb0O2CdPBNi-QqPk5T3gsQ - James Hoffman's youtube channel is all you need.
 * https://www.youtube.com/watch?v=EYWa-jbQBqQ - He's annoying, but some of his tips helped me a lot.
 * https://www.fivesenses.com.au/blog/level-even-espresso-distribution/ - Taught me about the importance of distribution in general, and that tapping and banging to settle the coffee is very effective.
-* https://arstechnica.com/science/2020/01/the-math-of-brewing-a-better-espresso/ - Taught me to favor coarser grinds for more consistent pulls.
+* https://arstechnica.com/science/2020/01/the-math-of-brewing-a-better-espresso/ - An interesting bunch of ideas about how to pull very consistently, but probably at the cost of flavor.
+It's acknowledged in the paper that pulling coarser grinds probably results in a less subjectively pleasant extraction.

 ## Things I use